truenas/middleware/docs/userguide/freenas_intro.rst

 - if you plan to make your own boot environments, budget about 1 GB of storage per boot environment.
 Consider deleting older boot environments once you are sure that a boot environment is no longer needed.
 Boot environments can be created and deleted using :menuselection:`System --> Boot`.

-- when using a USB stick, it is recommended to use a name brand USB stick as ZFS will quickly find errors on cheap, not well made sticks.
+- when using a USB stick, it is recommended to use a name brand USB stick as ZFS will quickly find errors on cheap, poorly made sticks.

 - if a reliable boot disk is required, use two identical devices and select them both during the installation.
 Doing so will create a mirrored boot device.